Denmark during World War I: Fortification measures

 At the outbreak of war, Denmark mobilized around 50,000 reservists to man Copenhagen's fortifications.
 This was about half the force that Denmark was expected to mobilize in case of war.
 By limiting its mobilization and calling the mobilized units "security forces" (Sikringsstyrken), the Danish government was trying to reassure the major powers that it was not intending to join the war.

 An additional Tunestillingen ("Tune Line") defense installation was constructed during the war.
-It stretched from Køge Bay and to Roskilde Fjord.
-The war brought to the fore the fact that Copenhagen's old fortifications from the 1880s and 1890s were obsolete and too near the capital to protect it from modern artillery bombardment.
+It stretched from Køge Bay and to Roskilde Fjord and included the fortifications such as Mosede Fort, Karlslunde.
+The war brought to the fore the fact that Copenhagen's defences from the 1880s and 1890s were obsolete and too near the capital to protect it from modern artillery bombardment.

 Mining of Danish territorial waters

 The Danish government bowed to pressure from Germany, and had naval mines laid in Danish waters with tacit British acceptance, despite the fact that Denmark was obliged under international law to keep its territorial waters open.

 The Germans had already begun to mine Danish territorial waters in order to protect Germany from a British naval offensive.
 By mining its own waters, the Danish government sought to avoid giving Germany a pretext for an occupation.